 In this article, we will discuss medications that can help relieve diarrhea.

-Loperamide, which people commonly refer to as its brand name, Imodium, is an anti-diarrheal agent that treats diarrhea by
+Loperamide, which people commonly refer to by its brand name, Imodium, is an anti-diarrheal agent that treats diarrhea by

 - dry mouth